PiltblackInkong/git_demo/README.txt

-This is a readme file for stamp website
+this is a readme file for stamp & snw home page